itsWill/Blog/app/articles/writing_a_compiler.md

 });
 ```

-The code to math the regular expresssion uses two auxiliary functions:
+The code to math the regular expression uses two auxiliary functions:

 * `isIdent` which tells us if a character is a valid identifier
 * `readIdent` which functions like `readNumber` and reads characters until they no longer are a valid identifier character